sahurtado88/learn/Python/Python.md

 list, dict and set

-# Time complñexity  accesing python list
+# Time complexity  accesing python list

 In Python, accessing an element in a list by index has a time complexity of O(1).
 This means that the time it takes to access an element from a list is constant and does not depend on the size of the list.
 Whether the list has 10 elements or 10 million elements, accessing an element by index will typically take the same amount of time.